najinl/wellnews/README.md

 ## Wins

-- Learning TypeScript in a short amount of time and successfully implementing it
+- Learning and implementing TypeScript in a short amount of time
 - Integrating data from two different APIs using fetch and asynchronous JS.
 - Working asynchronously to tackle various parts of the project and resolving merge conflicts as they arose
-- Creating appropriate error handling and displaying error and loading messages to the user
+- Implementing appropriate error handling and displaying error and loading messages to the user
 - Making our application meet accessibility principles
-- Utilizing resources such as web documents and mentors to expand knowledge base and maximize application display and performance
+- Utilizing resources such as web documents and mentors to expand knowledge base and maximize application performance
 - Implementing features beyond our MVP, such as viewing articles by topic

 ## Challenges